 Sections 2, 3, and 4 of this document provide change control guidance for advanced reactors following NEI 18-04 and NEI 21-07.
-The guidance is intended to be applied in conjunction with the existing change control guidance in NEI 96-07, with appropriate additions and adjustments as provided herein.
+The guidance in this white paper is based on the existing change control guidance in NEI 96-07, with appropriate additions and adjustments as provided herein.